-We are made of cells: our hair, our skin, our organs and even our bones.
-Ordinary cells are specialized; that is, they serve a specific function in the body, and when they replicate, they create the same kind of cell, a bone cell will replicate into more blood cells.
+We are made of cells: our hair, our skin, our organs, and even our bones.
+Ordinary cells are specialized; that is, they serve a specific function in the body, and when they replicate, they create the same kind of cell, for example, a blood cell will replicate into more blood cells.

 What do wisdom teeth have to do with stem cells?

-Scientists have recently found that wisdom teeth are repositories of mesenchymal stem cells; and they have done a great deal of research on this kind of cell.
-Specialized laboratories offer very simple procedures to store those stem cells for future use.
+Scientists have recently found that the dental pulp of wisdom teeth is a repository of mesenchymal stem cells, and they have done a great deal of research on this kind of cell.
+Specialized laboratories offer very simple procedures to bank stem cells safely for future use.

 Harvesting stem cells from wisdom teeth is a very simple procedure that only involves routine oral surgery, so tooth extractions are a great opportunity for banking stem cells.
 The best part is that oral surgeons or dentists don’t need any special training; it’s just like any other wisdom tooth extraction.